openhab/openhab-core/bundles/org.openhab.core.io.rest.log/README.md

                 + `info`
                 + `debug`

-        + url (string, optional) - The URL where the log event ocurred.
+        + url (string, optional) - The URL where the log event occurred.
         + message (string, optional) - The message to log.

     + Body